 Eventually tiring of city office life, Iain decided to share his many years of driving experiences and skills with others by qualifying as a DVSA Approved Driving Instructor.

-After spending time working with two national driving schools, he now runs Scorrybreck Driver Training, offering driving tuition throughout the West Lothian area.
+After spending time working with two national driving schools, he now runs Scorrybreck Driver Training, offering driving tuition in the Livingston area.
 Iain also works as an instructor with Ingliston Driving Experiences, where anyone with a full driving licence has the opportunity to drive Ferraris, Lamborghinis, Porsches and other supercars around part of the old Ingliston race track.

 Why "Scorrybreck"?
 Iain writes: